allenai/allennlp-guide/chapters/part2/representing-text-as-features.md

 The first part of representing a string of text as numerical features is splitting the text up into individual `Tokens` that will each get their own representation.

-`Tokens` are then converted into numerical values using some pre-defined `Vocabulary`.
+`Tokens` are then converted into numerical values using a `TokenIndexer` with a help of a `Vocabulary`.

 Finally, each individual ID gets replaced by a vector representing that word in some abstract space.
 The idea here is that words that are "similar" to each other in some sense will be close in the vector space, and so will be treated similarly by the model.